-Our Foundation teachers are Miss Jenkins (Class RJ) and MIss Penas (Class RP).
+Our Foundation teachers are Miss Jenkins (Class RJ) and MIss Mleczko (Class RM).

 In the Early Years Foundation Stage, we aim to provide a safe and stimulating environment that supports each child’s learning in the following seven areas of learning: